fadado/jqt/README.md

 ```

 To install _jqt_ simply run `make install` on the _jqt_ repository top
 directory.
-If don’t like to install into the `/usr/local` system directory you
+If you don’t like to install into the `/usr/local` system directory you
 can change the destination directory:

 ```zsh